Postcard

 A postcard or post card is a piece of thick paper or thin cardboard, typically rectangular, intended for writing and mailing without an envelope.
 Non-rectangular shapes may also be used but are rare.
-There are novelty exceptions, such as wooden postcards, copper postcards sold in the Copper Country of the U.S. state of Michigan, and coconut "postcards" from tropical islands.

 In some places, one can send a postcard for a lower fee than a letter.
 Stamp collectors distinguish between postcards (which require a postage stamp) and postal cards (which have the postage pre-printed on them).
 While a postcard is usually printed and sold by a private company, individual or organization, a postal card is issued by the relevant postal authority (often with pre-printed postage).

 Production of postcards blossomed in the late 19th and early 20th centuries.
 As an easy and quick way for individuals to communicate, they became extremely popular.
-The study and collecting of postcards is termed deltiology (from Greek deltion, small writing tablet, and the also greek -logy, the study of).
+The study and collecting of postcards is termed deltiology (from Greek deltion, small writing tablet, and the also Greek -logy, the study of).

 History

 1840 to 1864

 Cards with messages have been sporadically created and posted by individuals since the beginning of postal services.
 The earliest known picture postcard was a hand-painted design on card created by the writer Theodore Hook.
-Hook posted the card, which bears a penny black stamp, to himself in 1840 from Fulham (part of London).
+Hook posted the card, which bears a Penny Black stamp, to himself in 1840 from Fulham (part of London).
 He probably did so as a practical joke on the postal service, since the image is a caricature of workers in the post office.
 In 2002 the postcard sold for a record £31,750.

 In the United States, the custom of sending through the mail, at letter rate, a picture or blank card stock that held a message, began with a card postmarked in December 1848 containing printed advertising.
 The first commercially produced card was created in 1861 by John P. Charlton of Philadelphia, who patented a private postal card, and sold the rights to Hymen Lipman, whose postcards, complete with a decorated border, were marketed as "Lipman's Postal Card".
 These cards had no images.
 While the United States government allowed privately printed cards as early as February 1861, they saw little use until 1870, when experiments were done on their commercial viability.